All Undergraduate Courses - College of Nursing

 NUR 450.
 Evidence-Based Practice II.
 1 credit.
 FA, SU

-NUR 450 provides students the opportunity to utilize research to support quality improvement initiatives and evidence-based practice.
-Students are given the opportunity to develop and disseminate a proposal for a quality improvement project.
+NUR 450 provides students the opportunity to use research to support quality improvement initiatives and evidence-based practice.
+Students will develop and disseminate a proposal for an evidence-based practice project.
 P: NUR 312, NUR 443, NUR 444; CO: NUR 489; P or CO: NUR 436.

 NUR 475.
 Professional Concepts III.
 3 credits.
 SP